 Each ALICE Report uses a standardized set of measurements to quantify the cost of a basic household budget in each county in each state, and to show how many households are struggling to afford it.

-The methodology incorporates new measures; the rationale for these measures, the parameters, descriptions, and sources are described in detail.
-To download the methodology overview, use the links below:
+The ALICE Methodology incorporates new measures; the rationale parameters, descriptions, and sources for these measures are described in detail.
+To download the Methodology Overview, use the links below:

 Since the War on Poverty began in 1965, the Federal Poverty Level (FPL) has provided a standard for determining the number and proportion of people living in poverty in the U.S.

 Despite the FPL’s benefit of providing a nationally recognized income threshold for determining who is poor, its shortcomings are well documented.
 The measure is not based on the current cost of basic household necessities, and except for Alaska and Hawai‘i, it is not adjusted to reflect cost of living differences across the U.S.

 The FPL is so understated that many government and nonprofit agencies use multiples of the FPL to determine eligibility for assistance programs.
 While other alternative measures have been established, none comprehensively measure the number of households that are struggling in each county in a state.
 The ALICE research fills that void.